Scroll To Top

 A behavioural consult can be required if your dog has some unwanted behaviours that are causing problems in a household.
 These can range from jumping up, not coming back to the owner, house soiling or destructiveness.
 More serious behaviours would be reactivity or aggression to other dogs, people or things in the environment.

-Marie undertakes a full assessment with the owners in their own homes and then produces a behavioural modification plan which includes detailed information on how to change the behaviour.
+We undertake a full assessment with the owners in their own homes and then produces a behavioural modification plan which includes detailed information on how to change the behaviour.
 Success is greatly enhanced with full owner/family participation and regularly practising of the behaviour modification.
-That’s why the behaviour modification plan will come with a set of at least 3 training sessions with Marie and the family members to ensure that your dog has the best chance possible of success.
+That’s why the behaviour modification plan will come with a set of at least 3 training sessions with the family members to ensure that your dog has the best chance possible of success.